Straight Out of Kansas City

-“You just have to understand that over years and years and years, people have been programmed to believe that we should let our differences divide us,” Monáe responds.
+“You just have to understand that over years and years and years, people have been programed to believe that we should let our differences divide us,” Monáe responds.
 “It's important for us to just come and be an example of what it means to love people despite our differences.”

 I still think about her advice a few days later, speaking to her father.
 “When you hear her speak, your mouth literally drops,” Robinson-Summers says, and I add that I was struck by her thoughtful responses.
 “She's a very unique and genuine, different person.”